BioPhoton/ngRe/README.md

 # Reactive Extensions for Angular
 ## Proposal for a fully reactive/zone-less architecture in Angular

 **This document is a proposal for a fully reactive architecture in Angular.
 Its main goal is to serve as the glue between your reactive code and the framework.**

-Parts of Angular like the `ReactiveFromsModule`, `RouterModule`, `HttpClientModule` etc. are already reactive.
+Parts of Angular like the `ReactiveFormsModule`, `RouterModule`, `HttpClientModule` etc. are already reactive.
 For those who prefer imperative code, it's little effort to restrict it to a single subscription.

 On the other hand for those who prefer reactive code, it's not that easy.
 A lot of conveniences is missing, and beside the `async` pipe there is pretty much nothing there to take away the manual mapping to observables.
 Furthermore, an increasing number of packages start to be fully observable based.
 A very popular and widely used example is [ngRx](https://ngrx.io/).
 It enables us to maintain global push-based state management based on observables.
 Also, other well-known libraries, [angular material](https://material.angular.io/) provide a reactive way of usage.

 This creates even more interest and for so-called `reactive primitives` for the Angular framework, like the `async` and other template syntax, decorators and services.

 The first step would be to **give an overview** of the needs and a **suggested a set of extensions** to make it more convenient to **work in a reactive architecture**.
 In the second step, We will show the best usage and common problems in a fully reactive architecture.